markteehan/file-chunk-connectors/README.md

 ```
 {
-                                   "name" : "file-chunk-downloader"
+                           "name": "file-chunk-downloader-job"
 ,"config":{
-                                 "topics" : "file-chunks-topic"
+                         "topics": "file-chunk-topic"
-,                       "connector.class" : "com.github.markteehan.file.chunk.sink.ChunkSinkConnector"
+,               "connector.class": "com.github.markteehan.file.chunk.sink.ChunkSinkConnector"
-,                             "tasks.max" : "1"
+,                     "tasks.max": "1"
-,                            "output.dir" : ".../download"
+,                     "files.dir": "/somedirectory/download"
-,                 "auto.register.schemas" : "false"
+,         "auto.register.schemas": "false"
-,                         "schema.ignore" : "true"
+,                 "schema.ignore": "true"
-,             "schema.generation.enabled" : "false"
-,          "key.converter.schemas.enable" : "false"
+,     "schema.generation.enabled": "false"
+,"  key.converter.schemas.enable": "false"
-,        "value.converter.schemas.enable" : "false"
+,"value.converter.schemas.enable": "false"
-,                  "schema.compatibility" : "none"
+,          "schema.compatibility": "NONE"
 }}
 ```

 ## Source Connector configuration properties

-##### `input.path`
+##### `files.dir`

 The directory to read files that will be processed.
 This directory must exist and be writable by the user running Kafka Connect.
+Version 2.4: configuration properties input.path, finished.path and error.path have been deprecated.
+Use files.dir instead.
+If the source and sink connectors are running on the same machine (for testing) then ensure that the files.dir property is not set to the same directory for both connectors.
 - *Importance:* HIGH
 - *Type:* STRING

-##### `error.path`
+##### `finished.file.retention.mins`

-The directory to place files in which have error(s).
-This directory must exist and be writable by the user running Kafka Connect.
+the duration (in minutes) before uploaded files are automatically deleted from the "files.dir" directory.
+The default is 60 mins.
+Set it to -1 to never delete uploaded files.

 - *Importance:* HIGH
+- *Default:* 60
 - *Type:* STRING

-##### `finished.path`
+##### `error.file.retention.min`

-The directory to place files that have been successfully processed.
-This directory must exist and be writable by the user running Kafka Connect.
+The duration (in minutes) before files that failed to upload are automatically deleted from the "files.dir" directory.
+The default is -1 (never delete)

 - *Importance:* HIGH
+- *Default:* -1
 - *Type:* STRING